maticnetwork/heimdall/staking/README.md

 * `TxHash` is the hash of the staking transaction on L1.
 * `LogIndex` is the index of the `Staked` log in the staking transaction receipt.
 * `BlockNumber` is the L1 block number in which the staking transaction was included.
 * `Nonce` is the the count representing all the staking related transactions performed from the new validator's account.
-This is to meant keep Heimdall and L1 in sync.
+This is meant to keep Heimdall and L1 in sync.

 Upon broadcasting the message, it goes through `HandleMsgValidatorJoin` handler which checks the basic sanity of the transaction (verifying the validator isn't already existing, voting power, etc.).

 The `SideHandleMsgValidatorJoin` side-handler in all the existing (honest) validators then ensures the authenticity of staking transaction on L1.
-It fetches transaction receipt from L1 contract and validates it with the data provided in the `MsgValidatorJoin` transaction.
+It fetches the transaction receipt from L1 contract and validates it with the data provided in the `MsgValidatorJoin` transaction.
 Upon successful validation, `YES` is voted.

 The `PostHandleMsgValidatorJoin` post-handler then initializes the new validator and persists in the state via the keeper: